music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 # What is West Coast Swing Music?

-Some time ago, we had someone DJ for the first time at one of our regular weekly West Coast Swing dances.
+Some time ago, we had someone DJ for the first time at one of our regular weekly West Coast Swing socials.
 At a café afterwards, they asked us the other staff and DJs (including myself): "What makes a song a good West Coast Swing Song?
 I understand too slow or too fast, but I can't tell why some rhythms work and some don't".
 Surprisingly, none of us could articulate what makes a West Coast Swing rhythm beyond "I know it when I hear it".
-Well and truly nerd-sniped, I went off and research as much as I could, and the result, is the following content.
+Well and truly nerd-sniped, I went off and researched as much as I could, and the result is the following content.

-[Swing](https://en.wikipedia.org/wiki/Swing_music) is a genre of music, but most of us would struggle to dance West Coast Swing to a swing standard from e.g. [Benny Goodman](https://open.spotify.com/artist/1pBuKaLHJlIlqYxQQaflve?si=7469Fl34QROI8JRWH5sfnw), unless you came from Lindy Hop.
-Unlike Salsa or Mambo, West Coast Swing (WCS) hasn't attached itself to a singular musical genre, and pop charts today include rock, electronic, country and more, so how do we decide what to dance to?
+[Swing](https://en.wikipedia.org/wiki/Swing_music) is a genre of music, but most of us would struggle to dance WCS (West Coast Swing) to a swing standard from [Benny Goodman](https://open.spotify.com/artist/1pBuKaLHJlIlqYxQQaflve?si=7469Fl34QROI8JRWH5sfnw), unless you came from Lindy Hop.
+Unlike Salsa or Mambo, WCS hasn't attached itself to a singular musical genre, and pop charts today include rock, hip-hop, electronic, country and more, so how do we decide what to dance to?
 Many of us feel like we could identify a "West Coast Swing song" if we tried dancing to it, but if we had to explain why to someone else, I think we'd struggle.
 I've collected my thoughts on the subject here, to hopefully provide others with the tools to